Strong Authorial Voice

 An author has a strong voice (in writing) if he or she presents the information with conviction and authority.
 Using expressions such as "in my opinion" or "it is my belief that" weakens the author's voice.
 This lesson gives writers simple hints on writing with authority and conviction.

-Click the link below to download the free PDF worksheets.
+Click the links below to download the free PDF worksheets.

 Worksheet 1, Establishing a Strong Authorial Voice, 8 Exercises